 - IHS is not health insurance coverage – IHS is a federal government organization that provides health care to American Indians and Alaska Natives.
 It also provides funds for Indian urban and Tribal healthcare programs.

 - Your costs are little to nothing.
-Many American Indians and Alaskan Natives have income that allows them to have additional health coverage at little to no cost.
+Many American Indians and Alaskan Natives have income that allows them additional health coverage at little to no cost.

 - Keep your same doctors — with IHS and a Medicare Plan, you’ll be able to receive care both at IHS facilities and at non-IHS facilities.